MAiKo26/nextjs-twitch-clone/README.md

 # Twitch Clone

 Twitch Clone is a streaming and chat application developed using Next.js, Clerk, Livekit, Prisma, and Tailwind CSS.
+Followed this [Tutorial](https://www.youtube.com/watch?v=a02JAryRPVU&t=21833s) while doing this project and added some modifications.

 ## Features